GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 23. Write a function to compare two whizz datafiles and report which lines have differences.
 Include a `detail` flag, when true, print the first exemplar difference on the line.
 24. checkGaps() - modify to allow gaps smaller than some minimum size.
 25. commonErsHdrErrors() - include a check that a Units field is present.
+26. Set up as a package on Github.
+27. checkHeading plots output from one line even when there are 0 failures.

 6. DONE.
 Is `checkDrape` useful or redundant?
 Required for the case where the planned `drape` is included as a channel in the db.
 11. DONE.
 Stop using "erm" - use "grd" instead.